AI & Privacy

 TinyLlama (1.1B Parameters)

-Compact Llama trained on 3 trillion tokens.
+Compact Llama trained on 3 trillion tokens, demonstrating that tiny models can be surprisingly capable.

 Key Specifications: